 For many years, PCBs have been an integral part of electronic design and assembly.
 In fact, almost every electronic device created today contains a printed circuit board.
 PCBs provide mechanical support to various components including resistors, transistors, and integrated circuits.
 The board allows these different components to “communicate” with each other.

 During these uncertain times, organizations around the world struggle to figure out what it means to be an “essential” or “life sustaining” business.
+There are roughly 55 million Americans in 12 different industries that are deemed “essential” at this time.
 While it’s easy to classify first responders and medical personnel, it’s a little harder to classify electronics manufacturing.

 For manufacturing companies, the choice to have employees work from home simply isn’t an option.
 Manufacturing teams must have access to the technology, tools, and equipment needed to consistently produce high quality products.